centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-veeam-nrpe.md

 ### Centreon NSClient++

-To monitor an *Active Directory* domain controller through NRPE, install the Centreon packaged version of the NSClient++ agent.
+To monitor a *Veeam* backup solution through NRPE, install the Centreon packaged version of the NSClient++ agent.
 Please follow our [official documentation](../getting-started/how-to-guides/centreon-nsclient-tutorial.md) and make sure that the NRPE server's configuration is correct.